alex0xhodler/website/index.md

 ### Hey there, pioneer 👋🏼

-Welcome to 0xHodler, a native Web3 all-things-Product consultancy company from Utrecht, The Netherlands.
+We are a native Web3 Product agency offering early-stage blockchain start-ups advisory and counselor to succeed in crypto age.

-We ❤️ Web3, Blockchain, Metaverse, dApps, NFTs, DeFi, GameFi, Play2Earn, DAOs.
+We specialize in Web3, Blockchain, Metaverse, dApps, NFTs, DeFi, GameFi, Play2Earn, DAOs.

 ### Contact 📧

 If you want to reach out please do at hello _at_ 0xhodler _dot_ nl

+Made with ❤️ in Utrecht, The Netherlands.